vaibhavwxyz/Placement-Assignment_Vaibhav-Shinde/01- HTML/Question 07/README.md

-# Q. 07: Simple Music player using html only
+# Simple Music Player using HTML only.

 - **To see project in action, visit [https://music-player-by-vaibhav-shinde.netlify.app/](https://music-player-by-vaibhav-shinde.netlify.app/)**